Search overlay

 Students may be dismissed from the PhD program for the following reasons:

-• Academic Dishonesty.
-The Department of Finance follows the policies on academic dishonesty as established in the Tiger Cub.
-If a student is found guilty of academic dishonesty after following the procedure outlined in the Tiger Cub, he/she will be dismissed from the PhD program.
+2. Academic Dishonesty.
+The Department of Finance follows the policies on academic dishonesty as established by Auburn University.
+Cheating in any form is not acceptable.
+Any incidence of suspected cheating will be dealt with through appropriate judicial channels.
+If a student is found guilty of academic dishonesty after following the procedure outlined by Auburn University, he/she will be dismissed from the Ph.D. program.

 1. Abuses of teaching responsibilities/authority.
 Graduate students with teaching assignments are expected to conduct themselves in ways, which correspond to accepted standards of teaching.
 Abuses include inappropriate behaviors, such as sexual harassment, discrimination based on sex, religion, age, race, color, national origin, or disability, grade "selling," excessive class cancellations, and general neglect and dereliction of teaching duties.